IPv6

 Assigning an IPv6 Address to an Interface

-The ipv6 address command enables IPv6 on the configuration mode interface, assigns a global IPv6 address to the interface, and defines the prefix length.
-This command is supported on routable interfaces.
+The ipv6 address command enables IPv6 in the Interface Configuration Mode, assigns a global IPv6 address to the interface, and defines the prefix length.
+Routable interfaces support this command.
 Multiple global IPv6 addresses can be assigned to an interface.
-Stateless Address Auto Configuration (SLAAC) is supported.
+EOS supports Stateless Address Auto Configuration (SLAAC).

 IPv6 Neighbor Discovery